-Non-utility revenue was $4.4 million, up from $4.2 million in 2014, a 6.0% increase.
-The increase was the result of growth in revenues generated by Artesian’s water and wastewater Service Line Protection Plans, which continue to attract new enrollments.
-These Plans provide coverage for all material and labor required to repair or replace participants’ leaking water service or clogged sewer lines.
+Non-utility revenue was $4.7 million, up from $4.4 million in 2015, a 6.5% increase, primarily from customer enrollments in the Service Line Protection Plans.
+The Service Line Protection Plans provide coverage for all material and labor required to repair or replace participants’ leaking water service or clogged sewer lines and internal plumbing lines.

-Depreciation and amortization expense increased $0.2 million, or 1.9%, primarily due to continued investment in utility plant in service providing supply, treatment, storage and distribution of water.
-Income tax expense increased by $1.4 million as a result of improved profitability compared to 2014.
+Depreciation and amortization expense increased $0.4 million, primarily due to continued investment in utility plant in service providing supply, treatment, storage and distribution of water.
+Income tax expense increased $0.5 million as a result of improved profitability compared to 2015.

-- Completion of 5 water main renewals replacing nearly 3 miles of aging water mains, ranging in age from 48 to 72 years old;
+- Completed 8 water main renewals in 2016 replacing nearly 6 miles of aging water mains, ranging in age from 45 to 74 years old.

 About Artesian Resources

-Artesian Resources Corporation operates as the holding company of wholly-owned subsidiaries offering water, wastewater services and related services on the Delmarva Peninsula.
-Artesian Water Company, the principal subsidiary, is the oldest and largest investor-owned public water utility on the Delmarva Peninsula and has been providing water service since 1905.
-Artesian supplies 7.6 billion gallons of water per year through 1,218 miles of water main to about 301,000 people.
+Artesian Resources Corporation operates as a holding company of wholly-owned subsidiaries offering water, wastewater services and related services on the Delmarva Peninsula.
+Artesian Water Company, Inc., the principal subsidiary, is the oldest and largest investor-owned water utility on the Delmarva Peninsula and has been providing water service since 1905.
+Artesian supplies 7.6 billion gallons of water per year through 1,260 miles of water main to approximately 301,000 people.